Automic-Community/docker-action-pack/README.md

 ## Getting Started:

+###### Description
+ This Docker action pack used to support the Docker feature on CA Automic One Automation Platform.
+[Check the Feature support by action pack](source_docker/README.md)

 ###### Prerequisite:
 	1. AE (Automation Engine) is installed.
 	2. On AE, Please Install ITPA_SHARED and File System package.